Semitoric systems of non-simple type: Preliminaries

-A rich class of systems $(M,\om,F=(J,H))$ having these types of singularities are those called \emph{semitoric}, which means that $J$ is a proper function whose Hamiltonian flow is $2\pi$-periodic and $F$ has only non-degenerate singularities of these three types (i.e.~no hyperbolic components). \begin{definition} Two semitoric systems $(M_i,\om_i,F_i = (J_i,H_i))$, $i \in \{1,2\}$, are \emph{isomorphic} if there exists a symplectomorphism $\phi \colon M_1 \to M_2$ such that $\phi^*(J_2,H_2) = (J_1, f(J_1,H_1))$ for some smooth function $f(x,y)$ such that $\frac{\partial f}{\partial y}>0$ everywhere. \end{definition} \begin{definition} A semitoric system is \emph{simple} if each fiber of $J$ (and hence of $F$) contains at most one focus-focus point. \end{definition} So if $F$ is simple then the focus-focus fibers of $F$ are homeomorphic to once-pinched tori as in $F^{-1}(c_1)$ in Figure~\ref{fig:fibers}.
+A rich class of systems $(M,\om,F=(J,H))$ having these types of singularities are those called \emph{semitoric}, which means that $J$ is a proper function whose Hamiltonian flow is $2\pi$-periodic and $F$ has only non-degenerate singularities of these three types, elliptic-regular, elliptic-elliptic, and focus-focus (i.e.~no hyperbolic components). \begin{definition} Two semitoric systems $(M_i,\om_i,F_i = (J_i,H_i))$, $i \in \{1,2\}$, are \emph{isomorphic} if there exists a symplectomorphism $\phi \colon M_1 \to M_2$ such that $\phi^*(J_2,H_2) = (J_1, f(J_1,H_1))$ for some smooth function $f(x,y)$ such that $\frac{\partial f}{\partial y}>0$ everywhere. \end{definition} \begin{definition} A semitoric system is \emph{simple} if each fiber of $J$ (and hence also each fiber of $F$) contains at most one focus-focus point. \end{definition} So if $F$ is simple then the focus-focus fibers of $F$ are homeomorphic to once-pinched tori as in $F^{-1}(c_1)$ in Figure~\ref{fig:fibers}.

-About ten years ago simple semitoric systems were classified up to isomorphisms by Pelayo\--V\~{u} Ng\d{o}c in terms of five invariants~\cite{PVN2009,PVN2011}: the number of focus-focus points, the Taylor series invariant of each focus-focus point, the polygon invariant, the height invariant of each focus-focus point, and the twisting-index invariant of each focus-focus point (for surveys see~\cite{PVNsurvey, AHsurvey}).
-Simplicity was assumed because at that time only critical fibers containing one focus-focus point were understood, thanks to V\~{u} Ng\d{o}c~\cite{VN2003}.